butteredcorn/Express-Documentation/docs/express docs/setting-up-express-module/refactor.md

 What a minute!
 Nothing has changed?!

-It's time to discuss the importance of routing.
+It is now time to discuss the importance of routing.

 #### Hosting Your Apps and the Importance of Routing